bottlepy/bottle/docs/tutorial.md

 The following chapter give a short introduction how to adapt Bottle for larger projects.
 Furthermore, we will show how to operate Bottle with web servers which performs better on a higher load / more web traffic than the one we used so far.

 ## Server Setup
-So far, we used the standard server used by Bottle, which is the [wsgiref](WSGI reference Server) shipped along with Python.
+So far, we used the standard server used by Bottle, which is the [WSGI reference Server][wsgiref] shipped along with Python.
 Although this server is perfectly suitable for development purposes, it is not really suitable for larger applications.
 But before we have a look at the alternatives, let's have a look how to tweak the setting of the standard server first

 ### Running Bottle on a different port and IP
 As a standard, Bottle does serve the pages on the IP-adress 127.0.0.1, also known as "localhost", and on port "8080".
 To modify there setting is pretty simple, as additional parameters can be passed to Bottle's `run()` function to change the port and the address.